Effects of confinement and vaccination on an epidemic outburst: a statistical mechanics approach: Introduction

 This article is organized as follows.
-Sec. \ref{sec:model} discusses in detail our agent model, and how our numerical simulations are performed.
-In Sec. \ref{sec:percolation} and \ref{sec:recuperation} we describe our results regarding the percolation phase transition as the agent mobility or recuperation probability are increased.
-The efficiency of several vaccination schemes is discussed in Sec. \ref{sec:vaccination}, specially in connection with the shift of the percolation threshold.
-Our conclusions and ideas for future work are discussed in Sec. \ref{sec:conclusions}.
+Section \ref{sec:model} discusses in detail our agent model, and how our numerical simulations are performed.
+In Section \ref{sec:simulations} we describe our results regarding the percolation phase transition as the agent mobility is decreased, the secondary cases and the effects of a finite probability of recovery.
+Our theoretical framework is discussed in Section \ref{sec:theory}.
+The efficiency of several vaccination schemes is discussed in Section \ref{sec:vaccination}, especially in connection with the shift of the percolation threshold.
+Our conclusions and ideas for future work are discussed in Section \ref{sec:conclusions}.